 On the topic of stitch counts, you’ll notice an interesting quirk in the last two charts.
-Although there are only 12 stitches shown, the section actually begins with 14.
-I’ve chosen to leave the full stitch count visible, to make that clear.
+Although there are only 12 stitch cells shown in the first row, the section actually starts with 14 stitches – note the two decreases in the row.
+I’ve chosen to leave the full stitch count visible in the column numbering, to make that clear.
 In the version where I have left the grey boxes visible the numbers make perfect sense; when I hide the No Stitch Symbols, it’s less obvious what the significance of those orphaned numbers might be.
 In this situation, I would delete the empty columns, but then make a note in the instructions that the chart starts with 14 stitches.
-There’s also a good argument here for including the prior row in the chart, so that the stitch numbers make sense!
+There’s also a good argument here for including the prior row in the chart, so that the column numbers make sense!

 In the case of this hat crown decrease (No Stitch #7), I’ve also hidden the No Stitch symbols in the central shaping, since it looks odd if it’s only hidden on the edge (see No Stitch #6).
 I think the significance of the gaps in the columns are pretty clear in this case, but equally leaving all the No Stitch symbols works, too, as in No Stitch #8 (below) Your choice!

 If it’s a stitch pattern with an internal stitch-count change, like this lace pattern, it’s best to leave the No Stitch symbols visible, for complete clarity: